mattparko/liberty-workshop/06_exercise5.md

 Once complete, confirm that your Liberty application now has two running pods.

 #### Stretch Goal
-There's no stretch goal for this exercise.
-Feel free to experiment and poke around, but consider the next exercise in its entirety a stretch goal - it's a doozy!
+Consider the next exercise in its entirety a stretch goal - it's a doozy!

 Exercise 6 ties together everything we've done so far using a CI/CD pipeline.
 Good luck!